 There are several types of gum surgery that may be recommended, depending on the stage of the disease and your individual needs.
 These include:

-- Gingival flap surgery (pocket reduction) – this form of periodontal surgery helps to reduce the depth of your periodontal pockets by gently separating the gum tissue from the bone and roots of the teeth and conducting a thorough cleaning before reattaching the tissue.
+- Gingival flap surgery (pocket reduction) — This form of periodontal surgery helps reduce the depth of your periodontal pockets by gently separating the gum tissue from the bone and roots of the teeth and conducting a thorough cleaning before reattaching the tissue.

-- Gingivectomy – this procedure is performed to remove excess gum tissue that has crept up the surfaces of the teeth, thus providing improved exposure of the teeth, to clean the teeth.
+- Gingivectomy — This procedure is performed to remove excess gum tissue that has crept up the surfaces of the teeth, thus providing improved exposure of the teeth for better cleaning.
 This can at times be associated with a medication use that causes the gums to overgrow or a history of infected, swollen gum tissue that has healed and needs to be trimmed back.
 Cosmetic gingivectomy is often used to trim excess gum tissue from front teeth that look short, thereby restoring their full vertical length from top to bottom and a much broader smile.
 This procedure is also termed gingivoplasty.

-- Gingivoplasty – this form of surgery is used the reshape the healthy gum tissue around the teeth to give you a healthier and more attractive appearance.
+- Gingivoplasty — This form of surgery is used to reshape the healthy gum tissue around the teeth to give you a healthier and more attractive appearance.
 Crown lengthening and gum grafting are forms of gingivoplasty.

-- Soft tissue graft – This treatment is used to repair receded gums, cover exposed tooth roots or cementum and to improve the appearance of your smile.
+- Soft tissue graft — This treatment is used to repair receded gums, cover exposed tooth roots or cementum, and improve the appearance of your smile.

 Our dentist and team will provide you with detailed post-surgery instructions, including how to properly clean the treated area.

-For more information about periodontal surgery and to schedule a consultation with our experienced dentist, please call our office today.
+For more information about periodontal surgery in El Cajon, California, and to schedule a consultation with our experienced dentist, please call our office today.